loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 <!--
 *Loïc*

-We have configured Symfony HTT client to retrieve data from the API.
+We have configured Symfony HTTP client to retrieve data from the API.

 We use the ArrayAdapter from Pagerfanta
 -->